CourseReps/ECEN452-SP18/Students/StevenYeh/Lab8/README.md

 ![image](https://github.com/CourseReps/ECEN452-Spring2016/blob/master/Students/StevenYeh/Lab8/design_parameter_hybrid_coupler.png)<br>
 Figure 2 - Design parameter<br><br>

+The coupler x trace is calculated to have impedance of 50 Ohm; on the other hand, the coupler y trace has 35.36 Ohm impedance.
+Each traces on the coupler are designed to have quarter-wavelength length.
+The port #3 should have an extra 90 degrees phase delay compared to port #2 if input from port #1.
+The phase delay can be predicted if input from any other ports.

 A 100 Ohm resistor is connected at the joint of the traces to provide good isolation between port #2 and port #3.
 The quarter-wavelength ring structure has impedance of 70.71 Ohm and trace length of 17.36mm.
 The traces after the ring structure are also quarter-wavelength and have impedance tapering features.
 Because the designs are all symmetric, we are supposed to have a 3 dB power split result.<br></b>

 <br>Step 2: Next, the S parameters of the Wilkinson power divider are illustrated below.<br>